 Where is Silvertip Lodge located?

 Silvertip Lodge is located at the far east end of Quesnel Lake in the British Columbian Cariboo Mountains.
 The 14-acre property spans 800 ft of pristine lake front, while being nestled within undisturbed Crown Land.
 The Silvertip 1440 sq.
 Km ski tenure is right outside the lodge front door, offering amazing heli-skiing within seconds of your morning departure.

 How do I get to Silvertip?

 What’s included in the Silvertip package?

 While staying at Silvertip Lodge, meals, beverages, and accommodation are included.
 Please note that extra charges apply to massages, alcohol and gift shop purchases.

 Can guests be reached while at Silvertip Lodge?

 Although the lodge is completely self-contained and off-grid, there is a sophisticated satellite system in place.
-Wi-Fi is available throughout the lodge, along with a satellite telephone if needed (charges may apply).
+Wi-Fi is available throughout the lodge.
 The Silvertip Wi-Fi works for email and keeping in touch with family or work while at the lodge.

 What equipment does Silvertip supply?

 Silvertip Lodge supplies skiers with skis, poles, a transceiver, shovel and probe in a small backpack.
 Avalanche airbags are also offered.
 If guests plan to bring their own equipment, please let the Silvertip staff know ahead of time.

 When is the best time of the year to ski Silvertip?

 The days in January and early February are shorter, and the snow is often plentiful and deep.
 However, toward the end of February, and into March, the weather tends to be a mix of sun and snow.
 There is usually consistent snow during this time, with ample sunshine to make the skiing extremely good.
 By the end of March and into April, the days are longer, the weather is clearer and the chances of skiing the higher alpine areas are greater.
 Snow conditions can also be excellent at this late season.

 How strong of a skier do I need to be at Silvertip?